Advice from 2 Filipino doctors: What Filipinos need to know about COVID-19

 Unfortunately, racism and irrational fear against people of Asian descent have not only descended upon our mga kapwa Pinoy, but ironically, some of us have also propagated xenophobia against our fellow Asian sisters and brother in talking about this disease.

-As Filipino physicians who treat patients of all ethnicities and backgrounds, both in the Philippines and the U.S., we have one simple message: this racism and ignorance needs to stop now.
+As Filipino physicians who treat patients of all ethnicities and backgrounds, both in the Philippines and the U.S., we have one simple message: the racism and ignorance need to stop now.
 We must empower ourselves to take simple, effective precautions to mitigate the spread of this virus, its resultant disease, and the social biases that come with fear-mongering #iamnotavirus #nosoyunvirus #jenesuispasunvirus

 COVID-19: Where things stand